arosenfeld/immunedb/docs/pipeline.rst

   However, V1-18*01 or Homosap IGHV4-34 are not.
 - Germlines must be IMGT gapped.
 - Germlines starting with gaps are excluded from alignment.
-- SLDB uses the V/J alignment method found in `PMID: 26529062`.
+- AIRRDB uses the V/J alignment method found in `PMID: 26529062`.
 This requires V germlines to have have one of the following amino-acid anchors with the trailing ``C`` being the first residue in the CDR3: ``D...Y[YCH]C``, ``Y[YHC]C`` or ``D.....C``.
 The ``.`` character represents any amino acid,